rob10campbell/PRoPS-colloids_setup/HOOMD-blue_Install_Guide.md

 <br>
 ## Installing HOOMD-blue

 You are now ready to install HOOMD-blue!
+These instructions are from the [HOOMD-blue installation guide for stable v2.9.7](https://hoomd-blue.readthedocs.io/en/stable/installation.html).

-(Make sure that you are sourced to the virtual environment before installing)
+**Make sure that you are sourced to the virtual environment before installing.**

 Move to the new hoomd folder
 ```bash